-Heat picks up option on Mario Chalmers
+Heat Picks Up Option on Mario Chalmers

 And now there are three.

-Still to be determined are the player option held by center Joel Anthony, who faces a June 24 deadline, the player option held by Dwyane Wade, and the Heat’s buyout decision on the final three years of the contract of James Jones.
+Still to be determined are the $885,120 player option held by center Joel Anthony, who faces a June 24 deadline, the $17.1 million player option held by Dwyane Wade, and the Heat’s buyout decision on the final three years of the contract of James Jones.

-Both Wade and Jones are expected to become unrestricted free agents, with the decisions on those matters due by June 30, a day before the NBA’s free-agency negotiating period begins.
+Both Wade and Jones are expected to become unrestricted free agents, with the decisions on those matters due by June 30, a day before the N.B.A.’s free-agency negotiating period begins.

-The addition of Chalmers reduces the team’s total available cap space by a net $380,785 (after incorporating one fewer roster charge).
+The addition of Chalmers reduces the Heat’s total available cap space by a net $380,785 (after incorporating one fewer roster charge).

 There was an alternative for the Heat to re-sign Chalmers without utilizing cap space.
 Had the team instead chosen to decline its option on Chalmers, it could have utilized its cap space to accomplish all of its outside free agent dreams and then circled back to him, utilizing the minimum player salary exception to sign him to the same contract he now has.